 - Plan de pension/retraite

 Employee surveys conducted previous to 2020 revealed the importance of fringe benefits.
-According to a 2019 UK survey, 66% of employees considered these benefits as significant as or more important than their pay.
-Furthermore, 14% of respondents said they would take extra perks over a pay boost.
+According to a 2019 UK survey, 66% of employees considered fringe benefits such as paid holidays, commuter benefits, and dependent care assistance as significant as or more important than their pay.

 How fringe benefits work?